AdobeDocs/ff-services-docs/src/pages/audio_video/index.md

 <Hero slots="heading, text" background="rgb(88, 93, 232)"/>

-# Adobe Pro Audio & Video APIs - Firefly Services
+# Adobe Audio & Video APIs - Firefly Services

-Introducing the Adobe Pro Audio and Video APIs, a powerful suite of tools that equip developers with cutting-edge audio and video editing capabilities.
+Introducing the Adobe Audio and Video APIs, a powerful suite of tools that equip developers with cutting-edge audio and video editing capabilities.

 ## Introduction

-The Adobe Pro Audio and Video APIs offer a comprehensive suite of tools designed to empower developers with advanced audio and video editing capabilities.
+The Adobe Audio and Video APIs offer a comprehensive suite of tools designed to empower developers with advanced audio and video editing capabilities.
 These APIs are designed to easily integrate generative AI into your audio and video editing workflows, enabling rich workflow automation.

-## Adobe Pro Audio APIs
+## Adobe Audio APIs

-The Enhance Speech API allows you to enhance voice recordings to studio quality, scale content production with higher quality and faster time to market, and eliminate tedious and manual work in audio production.
+The Enhance Speech API, part of the Audio and Video APIs, allows you to enhance voice recordings to studio quality, scale content production with higher quality and faster time to market, and eliminate tedious and manual work in audio production.

-The Adobe Pro Audio APIs from Firefly services are broadly divided into two categories:
+The Adobe Audio APIs in Firefly Services are broadly divided into two categories:

 - Assets
 - Speech enhancement